Complete your checklist and find other resources to help you get set for your first semester at RMIT.

 You may be eligible for discounted travel on trains, trams and buses in Victoria.

 Need help with your checklist?
-Register for a How2RMIT session where experienced students explain everything – from timetabling, fees and loans, finding your way around online or on campus, to studying successfully and getting support.
+Get started with How2RMIT where experienced students explain everything – from timetabling, fees and loans, finding your way around online or on campus, to studying successfully and getting support.

 Finished your checklist?
 Scroll down for more resources to help you prepare for uni, or move on to Orientation.